builtbybel/bloatbox/README.md

 ## About

 I know there are a thousand ways to uninstall modern Windows 10 apps.
 Here is the One Thousand and One with Bloatbox!
-This was intended as a small extension for [Spydish](https://github.com/builtbybel/spydish) to uninstall specific apps.
+This was intended as a small extension for my app [Spydish](https://github.com/builtbybel/spydish) to uninstall specific apps.
 Since I didn't want to bloat Spydish unnecessarily (those who know me know that I am a friend of small apps and lean code), I have now made this available as a standalone app.
 With the upcoming Spydish release it can be started from within Spydish.

 This code is based on parts of this nice project from [ConditionalException](https://github.com/ConditionalException/Windows10Privacy).
 Some inspiration has also flowed from this ugly guy [AppManager by Microsoft](https://www.microsoft.com/p/app/9n8b6qf719pt) but on Windows Forms :smirk: